-Flying passengers to and guiding tours around White Island – New Zealand's most active volcano – is all in a day's work for helicopter pilot Kyhala Miller.
+Flying passengers to, and guiding tours around, White Island – New Zealand's most active volcano – is all in a day's work for helicopter pilot Kyhala Miller.
 "A good part of our job is guiding various walks and giving commentaries.
-We learnt about Māori culture and stories, so we can explain more about the significance of the region to our passengers."
+We have learnt about Māori culture and stories, so we can explain more about the significance of the region to our passengers."

 "It's demanding giving a commentary while flying the aircraft and listening to the tower and other traffic.
 I make my passengers aware of this – finding that balance was something I had to learn initially."